 At the end of a semester on academic probation or any semester in the future following

-academic probation, if a student fails to meet the standards of satisfactory academic
+academic probation, if a student fails to meet the standards (see chart) of satisfactory

-progress, he or she will be placed on academic suspension.
-However, if the student
+academic progress, he or she will be placed on academic suspension.
+However, if the

-has at least a 2.0 semester grade point average on at least 12 earned hours of course
+student has at least a 2.0 semester grade point average on at least 12 earned hours

-work during the most recent semester, he or she will not be suspended, but will remain
+of course work during the most recent semester, he or she will not be suspended, but

-on academic probation until he or she meets the published standards.
-Regardless, any
+will remain on academic probation until he or she meets the published standards.
+Regardless,

-full-time student who does not earn at least six-credit-hours (this includes all institutional
+any full-time student who does not earn at least six-credit-hours (this includes all

-credit hours and hours to which the “R” grade has been assigned) in a semester will
+institutional credit hours and hours to which the “R” grade has been assigned) in

 A student on academic suspension may not be enrolled during the next regular semester